-This account includes translation adjustments of Anscor International, Inc., Cirrus Medical Staffing, Inc. and Cirrus Global, Inc.'s subsidiary, IQHPC.
-Due to lower value of Philippine peso vis-à-vis US\$, CTA balance increased by P31.2 million.
+This account includes translation adjustments of Anscor International, Inc., and Cirrus Global, Inc.'s subsidiary, IQHPC.
+Due to lower value of Philippine peso vis-à-vis US\$, CTA balance increased by P110.3 million.

-Unrealized valuation gains on AFS investments (equity portion)
+Unrealized valuation gains on FVOCI investments (equity portion)

-Increase in the account is attributable to the improved market values of AFS investments, mainly traded equities, amounting to P1.1 billion from January 1 to March 31, 2017.
+Decrease in the account is attributable to the decline in market values of FVOCI investments - bonds, from January 1 to March 31, 2018.